DukeLarsey/Linux-Administration-Project/README.md

 <br>

-6. You can also check with
+6. You can also check with:
 ```bash
 echo $SHELL
 ```